← Back to all articles

 Can you get a UTI prescription without seeing a doctor?

-Yes — here's how async telehealth works, what it can't treat, and when you really do need in-person care.
+Yes — here's how online telehealth works, what it can't treat, and when you really do need in-person care.

 Related